- Bachelor of Arts (BA)

 - Associate Professor of Studio Art, Reproducible Media

-- Associate Professor of Studio Art, Painting
+- Professor of Studio Art, Painting

 - Professor of Studio Art, Installation, Sculpture, Book Arts